 This is unlikely to surprise many Mexicans—the well-publicized disappearance of 43 young students from Ayotzinapa Teaching College in 2014 has similarly been attributed to collusion between local officials and the regional drug cartel, while the investigation at both a federal and local level was subsequently thoroughly botched.
 Similar stories are widespread across Mexico, from Veracruz to Tamaulipas, from Guerrero to Chihuahua.

-The detailed examination in the Corruption that Kills report of what happened in Coahuila leads to a conclusion that requires Mexicans—both those in power and those who elect them—to think beyond the limits which have defined the policy debates for over a decade.
+The detailed examination in the Corruption that Kills report of what happened in Coahuila leads to a conclusion that requires Mexicans—both those in power and those who elect them—to think beyond the limits that have defined the policy debates for over a decade.

 In 2016, the Justice Initiative joined with five leading Mexican human rights organizations to call for the creation of an internationalized mechanism to combat impunity.
 Based inside Mexico, and staffed by both national and international experts, the mechanism would be empowered to independently investigate—and, when necessary, prosecute—atrocity crimes and related cases of corruption.